 The 57 fixed stations from the Halibut Survey that have been sampled in all years since 1999 are used to calculate the survey indices for Cusk (Harris et al. 2012).
-In 2014, data from Station 159 was excluded due to serious damage to the gear that resulted in a non-typical catch.
+In 2014, data from Station 159 were excluded due to serious damage to the gear, which resulted in a non-typical catch.
 The long-term mean for station 159 is 13.2 kg.

 The subset of stations includes some of the preferred habitat for Cusk, such as the deeper areas along the shelf edge, although only a few of these 57 stations are in the Gulf of Maine, the area of highest commercial landings.
-The catches at each station (standardized to Catch (kg)/1000 hooks), were used to calculate a biomass index.
-When the number of hooks fished was not recorded, it was assumed that the survey standard of 1000 hooks was fished in the single set.
-In some cases, stations were fished by 2 or 3 sets of fewer hooks that sum to roughly 1000 hooks.
+The catches at each station (standardized to Catch [kg]/1,000 hooks) were used to calculate a biomass index.
+When the number of hooks fished was not recorded, it was assumed that the survey standard of 1,000 hooks was fished in the single set.
+In some cases, stations were fished by 2 or 3 sets of fewer hooks that sum to roughly 1,000 hooks.
 In these cases, all of these sets were included in calculating the standardized catch for the station.

 The recent trend in the Halibut Survey (3-year running geometric mean) was used to determine the status of the Cusk biomass in relation to the reference points.
-The mean biomass index from the Halibut Survey has been at or above the proposed LRP since 2008 (Figure 1).
-A high level of uncertainty is indicated by the wide confidence interval.
+This index has been at, or above, the proposed LRP since 2008 (Figure 1).
+A high level of uncertainty in the annual biomass indices is indicated by the wide confidence interval.